My Accessible

 If you have a Pluralsight subscription, or there's a trial available, I have three highly rated courses on there to explain some beginner to intermediate level concepts.

-Accessibility: Exploring Images and Media
+Accommodating Images and Media for Web Accessibility

 Watch on Pluralsight